Research: Personnel and Organizational PsychologyCopyright: Monya Pletsch

 Vocational Development: Motivation and Self-Management Competencies

 How do people manage to shape their careers in an active and successful manner?
 Why is it that some stick to their goals and actively engage in achieving them in the presence of uncertain future prospects while others do not?
+What role do individual motives and self-management strategies play in this regard?
 What is the motivational value of certain organizational structures and job incentives?
 Do people react differently to these attractors?
-These questions are the core of our interdisciplinary research project, “Career decisions and career paths of young researchers: An interdisciplinary, longitudinal project on the interplay between contextual demands and personal characteristics” (funded by the Federal Ministry of Education and Research) that has started in 2013.
+These are questions we investigate in our research on career decisions and career paths.

 Contextual and Emotional Strains in Everyday Working Life